 William Murphy died 11 February 1923 of atherosclerosis.
 The death certificate says he was “about 75” which I found out later is off by 8 years; he was really 83.

-He worked as a watchman at the Steel Carnegie Works and the National Malleable Castings Co in Sharon for 23 years up until his death.
+He worked as a watchman at the Steel Carnegie Works and the National Malleable Castings Co in Sharon, Pennsylvania for 23 years up until his death.

 According to the death certificate, William’s parents were Edward Murphy and Martha Quinn.

 Surprisingly, Edward and Martha Murphy with child William were easy to find.
 They stuck out at me because they also had two daughters: Sarah and Mary.
 William had twin daughters named Sarah and Mary.
 Maybe he named them after his sisters?
 With more investigation, it became clear that this was “my” William Murphy family.